German Genealogy Guide Free Records, Research Tips and Resources to Help You Find Your Ancestors

 The Immigrant Ships Transcribers Guild (ISTG) German Departures page contains transcriptions of passenger lists from eight named ports plus several unspecified ports between 1710-1952.
 These are broken down by year and ship, and not every list includes a place of residence.

 The Immigrant Ancestors database contains birthplace information gathered from emigrant registers in Europe.
-This breakdown of ports and their records offers a useful review of immigration ports for German immigrants.
 See also FamilySearch German Immigration/Emigration research wiki page for information and details on available collections.

 If you have searched all available sources and are still struggling to find the information needed, check here for additional tips.